- Automated stock and bond portfolios

 A robo-advisor or financial advisor may be worth it if you want to take the hassle out of researching and monitoring an investment portfolio.
 The robo-advisor will construct, monitor and rebalance your portfolio automatically and for a lower cost.

 On the other hand, a human financial advisor can help with wider financial planning issues beyond just investment selection and monitoring and can ensure you are investing the correct amount in the most appropriate way.
-An adviser can also be at the end of the phone if you have worries about your portfolio, which isn’t possible with all robo-advisors.
-Using a human financial adviser can also be beneficial if you have more complex financial planning needs such as inheritance tax planning or you are working out how and when to access your pension.
+An advisor can also be at the end of the phone if you have worries about your portfolio, which isn’t possible with all robo-advisors.
+Using a human financial advisor can also be beneficial if you have more complex financial planning needs such as inheritance tax planning or you are working out how and when to access your pension.

 Some robo-advisors may also provide financial advice and a review of your financial goals and portfolio for an extra fee.